Dusty-Hordofel/client_pariscafe/README.md

     I. api->user->updateUserAddress() && <Cart/> -> updateAddress()
     II. use updateAddress as a props in <Cart/> -> <CheckoutForm/>

-81. CI/CD - Deploy to Heroku and Netlify
+81. CI/CD - Deploy to Netlify
-    I.
+    I. deploy Preparing for checkout to Netlify
 82. Spinner Integration